 Avoiding busy restaurants this Valentine’s Day?
-Staying in and cooking for your significant other can actually be a more intimate and thoughtful option.
-Luckily Head Chef at Roast, Paul Shearing, is here to help with some top tips for creating the perfect home-cooked romantic dinner.
+Staying in and cooking for your significant other can actually be a more intimate and thoughtful option – if you get it right.
+Luckily Head Chef at Roast, Paul Shearing, is here to help with some top tips and recipe ideas for creating the perfect home-cooked romantic dinner.

 Tips For Cooking a Romantic Dinner